 Blank canvas on wooden easel in a studio setting

-CREATIVe authorship of self
+CREATIVE authorship of self

 I don’t see you as a project to fix.
 You are the author, the artist, and the living work itself and this process treats your life with that level of respect.